 Many of the viruses, bacteria, parasites, and fungi that can invade the human body are also capable of attacking the surface or interior of the eye.
 Infectious eye diseases can be categorized in two ways.

 Firstly, doctors normally talk about the part of the eye that's infected or inflamed.
-Conjunctivitis, for example, is an inflammation of the conjunctiva, the membrane of the inner eyelid and the inner corner of the eye's surface.
+Conjunctivitis, for example, is an inflammation of the conjunctiva, the membrane that covers the front surface of the eye and the inner surface of the eyelid.
 Other possible locations of inflammation include the eyelid (blepharitis), the cornea (keratitis), the liquid inside the eye (vitritis), the retina and the blood vessels that feed it (chorioretinitis), or the optic nerve (neuroretinitis).
-These are just a few examples - the eye is a complex organ of many parts.
+These are just a few examples – the eye is a complex organ of many parts.

 Secondly, eye infections are also classified according to what's causing them.
-Ocular histoplasmosis syndrome (OHS), for example, is caused by a fungus (the condition is also called chorioretinitis).
+Ocular histoplasmosis syndrome (OHS), for example, is caused by a fungus (the condition is a type of chorioretinitis).
 It generally attacks the blood supply of the retina, on the inner rear surface of the eye.